Binaris00/ESS-01/README.md

 https://discordpy.readthedocs.io/en/stable/

 I am not a expert with discord.py so use this repository for reference only.

-If this code have a error say me the error
+If this code have a error say me the error.

 You can copy and use this code for whatever you want.